siderolabs/talos/website/content/v1.12/reference/cli.md

       --config-patch stringArray                 patch generated machineconfigs (applied to all node types), use @file to read a patch from file
-      --config-patch-controlplanes stringArray   patch generated machineconfigs (applied to 'controlplane' type) --config-patch-workers stringArray         patch generated machineconfigs (applied to 'worker' type) --cpus-controlplanes string                the share of CPUs as fraction (each control plane/VM) (default "2.0") --cpus-workers string                      the share of CPUs as fraction (each worker/VM) (default "2.0") -p, --exposed-ports string                     comma-separated list of ports/protocols to expose on init node.
+      --config-patch-controlplanes stringArray   patch generated machineconfigs (applied to 'controlplane' type) --config-patch-workers stringArray         patch generated machineconfigs (applied to 'worker' type) --cpus-controlplanes string                the share of CPUs as fraction for each control plane/VM (default "2.0") --cpus-workers string                      the share of CPUs as fraction for each worker/VM (default "2.0") -p, --exposed-ports string                     comma-separated list of ports/protocols to expose on init node.
 Ex -p <hostPort>:<containerPort>/<protocol (tcp or udp)>
   -h, --help                                     help for docker
-      --host-ip string                           Host IP to forward exposed ports to (default "0.0.0.0") --image string                             the talos image to run (default "ghcr.io/siderolabs/talos:latest") --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory-controlplanes int                 the limit on memory usage in MB (each control plane/VM) (default 2048) --memory-workers int                       the limit on memory usage in MB (each worker/VM) (default 2048) --mount mount                              attach a mount to the container (docker --mount syntax) --subnet string                            Docker network subnet CIDR (default "10.5.0.0/24") --talosconfig-destination string           The location to save the generated Talos configuration file to.
+      --host-ip string                           Host IP to forward exposed ports to (default "0.0.0.0") --image string                             the talos image to run (default "ghcr.io/siderolabs/talos:latest") --kubernetes-version string                desired kubernetes version to run (default "1.34.0-rc.2") --memory-controlplanes string(mb,gb)       the limit on memory usage for each control plane/VM (default 2.0GiB) --memory-workers string(mb,gb)             the limit on memory usage for each worker/VM (default 2.0GiB) --mount mount                              attach a mount to the container (docker --mount syntax) --subnet string                            Docker network subnet CIDR (default "10.5.0.0/24") --talosconfig-destination string           The location to save the generated Talos configuration file to.
 Defaults to 'TALOSCONFIG' env variable if set, otherwise '$HOME/.talos/config' and '/var/run/secrets/talos.dev/config' in order.